Aens/Gw2RaidExplorer/README.md

 You can download executable version [here](https://github.com/Aens/Gw2RaidExplorer/releases).

-* Download the `.rar` file.
+* Download the `.exe` file.
-* Extract it on any folder with any program (e.g. winrar, 7zip, etc)
+* Install it.
 * Execute the **Gw2RaidExplorer** file with a red skull icon.
+* Optional: Create a shortcut to desktop.

 ## For developers
 If you want to compile it yourself, make sure you are using Python 3.7.

 ## How to update?
-If you need to update this program, make sure to backup your **options.ini file**, that's where your API keys are stored.
+* First make sure to backup your **options.ini file**, that's where your API keys are stored.
-It's safe to delete/replace everything else.
+* Then uninstall any existing installation of this program.
+* Finally download and install the new version.

+#### Bugs known and things TBD (To be done):
+* Investigating: Blurry on high DPI scales (To be confirmed).
+* Investigating: Currency earned "this week" might be imposible. https://en-forum.guildwars2.com/discussion/67421/week-magnetite-shards-gaeting-crystals#latest
+* TBD: Language translations.

 # Changelog